 If your child is absent for any reason it is important to inform the school as soon as possible.
 If your child is ill, a telephone call to the office by 9.00am on the first day of absence would be appreciated, which will be noted and passed to the class teacher.
 This will need to be followed up with a letter on your child's return to school please.
 The class teachers will get a weekly report showing absences that need to be accounted for and you will be contacted to complete missing details.

 Late arrivals will need to be signed in using the InVentry system: parents will be required to provide the reason for the late arrival.
 Children arriving late without an appropriate reason will be marked as an unauthorised absence.

-Whilst I do not expect children to come to school when ill, I do expect to see them before and after a medical appointment.
-There is no reason for them to be kept at home for the whole day if they have, for example, a dental appointment at 11 a.m.
+Whilst we do not expect children to come to school when ill, we do expect to see them before and after a medical appointment.
+There is no reason for them to be kept at home for the whole day if they have, for example, a dental appointment at 11.00am.
 Not only is this not a good habit to get the children into, it is both disruptive to the child and the class as a whole.

 A number of children are continually late.
 If they arrive after the register closes, they are then marked as absent for that session.

 We have also noticed that some children are regularly absent on Fridays and Mondays.
 Long weekend?
 These will also be closely monitored.